Why study music at Taylor?

-Taylor has a reputation for excellence; U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last seven years, and they stress our emphasis on teaching.
+Taylor has a reputation for excellence.
+U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last eight years and they stress our emphasis on teaching.

 What kind of facilities and equipment will I be able to use?